-Before and after every camping trip you will need to make sure that you properly set up and take down your toilet.
-If you are backpacking, you will want a more foldable and portable toilet—and you will also need to make sure you wipe down all of its components, so it is easy to unfold and set up.
+Before and after every camping trip, you will need to make sure that you properly set up and take down your toilet.
+If you are backpacking, you will want a more foldable and portable toilet—and you will also need to make sure you wipe down all of its components so it is clean and easy to unfold and set up.

-If you are camping for an extended period you will probably end up choosing a specific location for your toilet, so that you have a designated bathroom area.
-This is convenient however, this also means you will need to make sure to keep the area clean to avoid unpleasant smells as well as avoid any unwanted visitors.
+If you are camping for an extended time period, you will probably end up choosing a specific location for your toilet so that you have a designated bathroom area.
+This is convenient, however, this also means you will need to make sure to keep the area clean to avoid unpleasant smells as well as any unwanted visitors.

-If your toilet has a flush system you can bring some extra water to use to rinse out when you flush it, so there will be no extensive cleaning later on.
-If you clean up every time you will have far less work to do in the long run—and will prevent any clogging and unwanted issues from occurring.
+If your toilet has a flush system, you can bring some extra water to use to rinse out when you flush it, so there will be no extensive cleaning later on.
+If you clean up every time, you will have far less work to do in the long run—and this will prevent any clogging and unwanted issues from occurring.

-Toilets that don’t have flush systems are easy to clean up as well—just keep up with it and don’t let the holding area overflow.
-Before heading home make sure to clean your toilet thoroughly and once you get home make sure to sanitize.
-The most important thing when it comes to maintaining your system is keeping up with the work and keeping it clean.
+Toilets that don’t have flush systems are easy to clean up, as well—just keep up with it and don’t let the holding area overflow.
+Before heading home, make sure to clean your toilet thoroughly, and once you get home, make sure to sanitize.
+The most important thing when it comes to maintaining your system is keeping up with maintenance and keeping it clean.
 If you manage to do that, you will be in good shape.

-Whether you are using an RV portable toilet or a composting or camping portable toilet, you will want to prevent odors at all cost—at least to the best of your ability.
-When camping you will want to set your toilet up away from the sun, preferably in a place where it stays shady at all times of day.
+Whether you are using an RV portable toilet or a composting or camping portable toilet, you will want to prevent odors at all costs—at least to the best of your ability.
+When camping, you will want to set up your toilet away from the sun, preferably in a place where it stays shady at all times of day.
 This will, obviously, prevent the sun from heating it up and will keep odors at bay.
-Make sure to pick an area that is well-ventilated as well—yes, even though you are camping you will need to find just the right spot.
+Make sure to pick an area that is well-ventilated as well—yes, even though you are camping, you will need to find just the right spot.